 It would have been easy to sell my tools.
 It would have been easy not to give any choice to the users.
 But I chose a difficult path.
 I know that most people won’t understand it, but I don’t regret my choice, and I would do it again - even if I know I could be richer than I could ever have imagined - because it’s more important for me to show that another world is possible, where people are free from property, where economy is subordoned to the well-being of all, where happiness comes from equality of all the people.
 This better world already exists and just need to be extended, that’s what I’m trying to show; you just have to join us.

 Duik is a big success.
 Millions of downloads so far, an average of 1000 downloads per day, thousands of daily users.

 It’s a big success, with very few supporters.
-250 backers during each of the crowd-funding campaigns, 300 monthly or annual subscribers2 and patrons3 (and those groups are overlapping, we can’t even add the numbers).
+250 backers during each of the crowd-funding campaigns, and 300 monthly or annual subscribers2 (and these groups are overlapping, we can’t even add the numbers).

 It’s a big success, with even fewer contributors.
 There are less than 10 meaningful contributors (to the code, the translations, the documentation…).

 It’s a big success, without earning even a single full-time salary in the country where it’s developed (France).

 We estimate less than 4% of our daily users did contribute time or money to the project.

 It works, thanks to other ways of earning the missing money (selling tutorials and books for example).
 But imagine what we could do if more people contributed!
 If, for each download, we got a single US dollar, we would’ve got millions to improve the world together!